36 Things to do in Vienna (+ map) – Best places to visit

 Vienna is very well connected to many European cities.
 It is easily accessible by train, bus and air.

 Trains are a convenient and environmentally friendly way to get to Vienna.
 Very cheap and regular connections can be found on Regiojet.
+You can also use Czech Railways and Austrian Railways ÖBB to search for connections.

 How to get to Vienna Airport (or from the airport to Vienna city centre)